by Yvette Nolan

 As the events of the past collide with the present, old bones emerge, causing the people of Thunder Hawk First Nation to question the motives of their leadership and their own personal lives.
 Is money really the solution?

 Mark Dieter is a Canadian First Nations playwright, actor, and director with 19 written stage plays to date, 11 of which have been produced.
-A Path of Ghosts and Warriors takes place in the same community as the previous Equity-produced play RRAP (2005), a story about a native housing crisis on a First Nations reserve.
-Mark has also written for radio, studied film and screen-writing, and has a screenplay in pre-production development titled Loaded.
+A Path of Ghosts and Warriors takes place in the same community as the previous Equity-produced play RRAP (2005).
+Mark has also written for radio, and has a screenplay in pre-production development titled Loaded.
 Currently, Mark is working on thirteen-part 2D motion comic web-series called “Kevin Stone”.

 by Larry Guno